 The majority of this portion of the portfolio consists of investments outside of holding companies and closed-ended funds.
 For several years now, these investments have largely been in Japanese cash-rich operating companies.
-At present, we hold positions in 13 Japanese operating companies which have, on average, 64% of their market value in cash and listed securities.
+At present, we hold positions in nine Japanese companies which have, on average, 39% of their market value in cash and listed securities.